-The best way for most people to beat inflation --to achieve returns averaging more than 3.40% -- is to invest in some combination of stock and bond mutual funds.
-The question now is, "What funds are best in various inflation environments?"
+The best way for most people to beat inflation --to achieve returns averaging more than 3.20% -- is to invest in some combination of stock and bond mutual funds.
+The question now is, "What funds are best for inflation?"

 Inflation Investment and Hedge Strategies

 When inflation gets above the Goldilocks level (above 2%), the value of the US dollar may begin to fall.
 Therefore, foreign stock funds can act as an automatic hedge as money invested in foreign currencies is translated into more dollars at home (as long as the exchange rate for the countries invested in are not falling as well).

 A Caution on Investing for Inflation

 Trying to navigate market and economic conditions with investment strategies is a form of market timing that carries significant risk of losing value in an investment account.
 For most investors, building a diversified portfolio of mutual funds is the strategy recommended by professional investors and financial planners to weather most market and economic environments.